-Once you have made one final review of your filename, backup settings and included items you are ready to perform the backup by clicking ‘Perform backup’ at the bottom of the page.
+Once you have made one final review of your filename, backup settings and included items you are ready to perform the backup by clicking ‘Perform backup’ at the bottom right-hand side of the page.

 LearningSpace will then perform the backup which may take a few moments depending on how big your course is.
 If the backup is successful you will see a confirmation message appear.

-Click ‘Continue’ and LearningSpace will automatically take you to your ‘Restore’ page.
+Click ‘Continue’ and LearningSpace will automatically take you to your ‘Restore course’ page.
 This page will allow you to choose a backup file to restore to a course and manage your public and private course backup areas.
 For now, we just want to focus on your ‘User private backup area’.